 If you want to include a profile photo within their description, this guide will walk you through the process of creating and adding custom HTML to your practitioner's settings.

 Using the template below, we're going to replace and adjust the image source (img src), alternative text (alt), and photo size (width and height).

 <img src="your-image-url" alt="Practitioner Name" width="260" height="260" style="float:left; margin: 0px 10px">

 To make the process easier, we recommend pasting the above into a new document somewhere— for example, a basic text editor on your computer or device.

 You'll first need to have the practitioner's profile image uploaded and stored somewhere on the web that is publicly accessible.
 Meaning when you visit the link to your photo, it's not restricted or set to private and can be viewed on any device.

-For example, uploading your photo to Google Drive, Google Photos, iCloud, Dropbox, Imgbb, Photobucket, or any cloud based image hosting & storage solution.
+For example, uploading your photo to an image hosting & storage solution.
+Or uploading your image to your website storage.

-Now that you have copied your first photo URL, let's replace the image source (img src) section of the HTML code with your URL.
+Once your photos have been uploaded, you'll copy the public link to your first photo.
+Now, let's replace the image source (img src) section of the HTML code with your URL.
 Specifically, you'll want to replace the

 your-image-url text in between the quotation marks with your copied URL.